Adige-Calculations/OpenFOAM-handbook/README.md

 ```shell-session
 \<**Command1**\> && \<**Command2**\>
 ```
-Piping commands à The output of Command 1 will feed Command 2 as argument
+Piping commands → The output of Command 1 will feed Command 2 as argument
 ```shell-session
 \<**Command1**\> | \<**Command2**\>
 ```